potentialfudge/CYOAdventureGame/README.md

 - Have different endings based on my choices and puzzle outcomes, so I can play the game multiple times to discover all possible endings.
 - Be presented with an option to save the current state of the game, i.e. save the current storyboard that I am at to file.
 - Be presented with an option to reload the last saved state or storyboard of the game when I open up the game again, and resume where I left off.

+## Instructions for End User
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by selecting one of the choices presented to you at different stages in the story, which adds your selected choices to your choice history.
+The choice history so far is always displayed at the bottom of the window.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y", which is removing a choice from the choice history, by right clicking on the choice you want to remove and clicking "Remove Choice from History".
+- You can locate my visual component when you first start up the application, as it is an image splash screen.
+- You can save the state of my application by going to the top menu and clicking File > Save and Exit.
+- You can reload the state of my application by going to the top menu and clicking Game Options > Restart.